Footprint

 Average year over year teacher retention is 90%

-Average compensation for a Wildflower Teacher Leader is 30% higher than the average Montessori teacher, 75% higher than that of an average preschool teacher, and 25% higher than the average child care director.
+Average compensation for a Wildflower Teacher Leader is 75% higher than that of an average preschool teacher, 30% higher than average Montessori teacher and 25% higher than the average child care director.

 “My number one responsibility as a parent is to keep my kids safe.
 Picking a school was one of the scariest things I’ve ever done.
 I had never had my boys in day care – they’d been with me, my husband or my mother in law.
 Finding a school that we felt confident in was a huge decision.